GitArika/leetcode/tree/readme.md

 | [Same Tree ](./same-tree/readme.md) |  🟢 Easy     | O(log n)           | O(log n)             |
 | [Invert Binary Tree ](./invert-tree/readme.md) |  🟢 Easy     | O(n)           | O(n)             |

-_Note: The list of problems is organized in this README to make it easier to find examples of challenges that use **[Three]** effectively._
+_Note: The list of problems is organized in this README to make it easier to find examples of challenges that use **[Tree]** effectively._

 ## ⚙️ How to Use